Murder mystery parties make for excellent fundraiser ideas - whether it's for the church roof, textbooks for school, or just your favourite charity.

-For example, in The Last Gasp the player who has the most money at the end of the game wins a prize.
-However, those who start out with money aren't eligible for the prize.
+For example, in The Last Gasp the player with the most money at the end of the game wins a prize.
+However, those who start with money aren't eligible for the prize.

 If you want everyone to be eligible, you could calculate how much everyone has increased their wealth by.
-So if you end the game with £200 but started with nothing, you've done better than someone who ends the game with £300 but starts with £400.
-(This does require a small amount of maths - but not much.)
+So if you end up with £200 but started with nothing, you've done better than someone who ends with £300 but starts with £400.
+(This does require a little maths - but not much.)

-Here are a selection of murder mystery party games that I believe work well as fund raisers.
+Here is a selection of murder mystery party games that I believe work well as fundraisers.